Baked mushrooms, broken bread is a simple yet sophisticated melding of two enduring entertaining icons: stuffed mushrooms and Thanksgiving stuffing.

 - 1 garlic clove, finely chopped

-- 1 tablespoon finely chopped parsley, plus more for garnish
+- 1 tablespoon finely chopped flat-leaf parsley, plus more for garnish

 - 1 teaspoon finely chopped rosemary leaves, plus more for garnish